The Museum of Shanghai Toys – Singaporean Childhood Exhibition

-I’m surprised that I dont know of the place earlier as it is along the stretch of road of Little India, which is one of my favourite haunts.
+I’m surprised that I didn’t know of the place earlier as it is along the stretch of road of Little India, which is one of my favourite haunts.
 But Rowley Road is quite a distance from the train station if one is going on foot.
-Luckily for me, I have my precious scooter!
-Hehehe!
+Luckily for me, I had my precious scooter.

 I paid for the ticket.
-It was $5 if you could show the nice lady at the counter your Singaporean atm card, else, entry for adults is $8.
+It was $5 if you could show the lady at the counter your Singaporean ATM card, else, entry for adults is $8.
 I went up the steep steps of the old shophouse.

-The exhibition focused on toys from the 50′s to the 70′s and I was thoroughly facinated by the amount of toys there.
-There must have been a kazillion!
+The exhibition focused on toys from the 50’s to the 70’s and I was thoroughly fascinated by the amount of toys there and the history that came with it.

-A little trivia – Did you know that in ancient China, dolls were used to be charms to be buried with the dead?
+Did you know that in ancient China, dolls were used as charms to be buried with the dead?
 Thats why when Europe, the largest manufacturer of dolls during the time started to export them to China, many of them were too afraid of it.

 I really liked looking at the toys, some really super cool :